liferay/liferay-docs/develop/tutorials/articles/106-jsf-portlets-with-liferay-faces/05-understanding-the-liferay-faces-version-scheme.markdown

 # Understanding the Liferay Faces Version Scheme [](id=understanding-the-liferay-faces-version-scheme)

-In this tutorial, you'll learn which Liferay Faces artifacts should be used with your portlet and explore the Liferay Faces versioning scheme, and what each component of a version means.
+In this article, you'll learn which Liferay Faces artifacts should be used with your portlet and explore the Liferay Faces versioning scheme by discovering what each component of a version means.
 For Liferay Portal 6.2, there are two supported version schemes.
 The first "older" version scheme is supported from previous Liferay versions up to Liferay Portal 6.2.
 This version scheme is